 Let Mundahl Law help you move forward into the future you deserve.
 Located in Maple Grove, Mundahl Law serves Hennepin County and the surrounding areas of Minnesota, including St. Michaels, Otsego, and Buffalo.
 We invite you to contact Mundahl Law online or via phone at (763) 575-7930.
 We look forward to working with you.

-Do you need a divorce, but hesitate at the thought of either incurring huge legal bills or going it alone?
-Do you feel that you could handle many aspects of the divorce process yourself, but that you would still want some legal guidance to be sure yo… Read More
+Do you need a divorce, but hesitate filing for divorce yourself and at the thought of either incurring huge legal bills or going it alone?
+Do you feel that you could handle many aspects of the divorce process yourself, but that you would still want s… Read More

 Divorce for couples without children can involve its own special challenges, especially for professional couples who have accumulated significant assets during the marriage.
 Whether or not you have children, the end of your marriage is a difficult lo… Read More